ruptz/Registry-Editor-Optimizations/README.md

 ## Next step

 *You will see files on the left, there will be a tasks folder.
-Go into the folder and you will see a folder inside named "Games" and then open the folder.*
+Go into tasks folder and you will see a folder inside the tasks folder named "Games" and then open the games folder.*

 You will see 8 files, but will only want to change the 4 listed below